amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 >    - **Approval:** None
 >    - **Notification:** None

+Use the Azure Portal to edit the configuration for any roles to include notification and approvals as required by the organization.

 ### 2. Review securing privileged access in Azure AD

 > **Warning**: DO NOT SKIP this exercise.
 This document provides invaluable information for managing Azure and Azure AD.